greenerservices/greenerservices.github.io/app/principles/actions/8a-Use-data-to-inform-technology-choices-from-the-start.md

 Build in consumption and emissions monitoring from the start of the project, tagging resources where possible.
 We could call this a 'measurable by design' mindset.

 #### Environmental benefit:
-Adding energy measurability upfront instead of adding it later.
+Adding energy measurability upfront empowers a team to optimise processes.

 {{ govukDetails({
   summaryText: "Read more",